 Building beyond the basics

 The cost of retrofitting a spec building to make it suitable for food or beverage manufacturing can add up.
-When you combine those costs with the initial investment into the spec building itself, you may end up paying more than if you had just built a new facility from the ground up on day one.
+When you combine those costs with the initial investment into the spec building itself, you may end up paying close to the cost of building a new facility from the ground up.

-Sure, starting from scratch may take longer, but it allows you to design a facility tailored for your current needs and built to easily accommodate future needs as your company grows.
-Food and beverage manufacturing is a specialized industry with unique needs — it can’t be forced into a cookie-cutter building.
+Sure, starting from scratch may take longer, but it enables you to design a facility tailored for your current needs and built to easily accommodate future needs as your company grows.

 Have questions about building a new facility?
 Wondering what to do if you’ve already committed to a spec building?
 Let’s chat to figure it out.
 Email me at firstname.lastname@example.org